satansdeer/satansdeer.github.com/content/legacy-posts/map-ai-generated-codebase-architecture/index.md

 ## Exercise

-Pick one project that has been mostly built or heavily edited with AI coding tools.
+Pick one project that has been built or heavily edited with AI coding tools.

 Ask for the map.
 Then, without editing code, write down: